msalty/FortiBOM/README.md

 ## Overview

-FortiBOM is a client-side web application that helps Sales Engineers build and export structured Bill of Materials quotes for Fortinet network security deployments.
+FTNxT-BOMGen is a client-side web application that helps Sales Engineers build and export structured Bill of Materials quotes for Fortinet network security deployments.
 Select from 13+ supported products, configure hardware models, support tiers, and licenses, then combine everything into a single exportable project BOM — no backend server or external dependencies required.

 ## Features